 Health benefits of consuming olive oil not enough for you?
 Imagine cycling or walking through the peaceful olive groves.
 Exercise at your own pace and relax your mind.
 How about cycling through the olive groves to Torchiarolo, pick up some food items for lunch, have a coffee.
 Don’t forget the olives and olive oil!

 Local farmers’ markets sell olives.
 You will find them in big bowls on the stall.
 Ask to taste, “Posso prendere un assagio?” you won’t be disappointed.
 Look out for the piccante olives, the spicy ones, our favourites.

-Guests at our two Puglia villas will find olives, extra virgin olive oil and a salsa piccante made locally at the olive farm.
+Guests at our two Puglia villas will find olives, extra virgin olive oil and a salsa piccante made locally at the olive farm in the welcome basket that awaits them.
 We can provide an escorted visit to the local olive mill farm shop for guests staying in one of our villas.
 Prefer to go it alone …. leaflets and directions are in your Puglia holiday villa.

 Come to Puglia from October into January and you can experience the olive harvest and see the olives being pressed straight from picking.